Shimer-Fuard/Coffee-Shop-Sales-Analysis/README.md

   3.Analysis Over Time

 - At the top-right corner of each report page, there is  navigation buttons that help user to move between pages, These buttons make it easy to explore each layer of the report interactively and in a logical flow.
-- Use the attached [RestaurantOrderAnalysis.pdf](RestaurantOrderAnalysis.pdf) file to read a detailed overview of the report and share it easily with others
+- Use the attached [CoffeeShopSalesAnalysis.pdf](CoffeeShopSalesAnalysis.pdf) file to read a detailed overview of the report and share it easily with others
 ## Future Improvements
 ## References